tiarno/reachtim/content/articles/psutil1.md

 I need to watch a couple of FreeBSD machines to make sure they're healthy and not running into memory or disk space issues.
 Their names are, for the purposes of the article, `example01` and `example02`.

-<span class="note">Note: </span>These happen to be the same machines that run the MongoDB replication set and one of them runs the web server.
+<span class="note">Note: </span>These happen to be the same machines that run the MongoDB replica set and one of them runs the web server.
 There is no reason they all have to be the same machines--you can have MongoDB running on completely different machines than the ones you want to monitor.
 The same is true for the web server--it can be on any machine, not necessarily one you're monitoring.
 {: .callout}

 I don't want to go to each machine and run `top` or `ds` to find out what's going on, I want a web page with up-to-date charts that I can glance at, one page per machine.